-According to the need for fully recovering the compressed numerical data, based on the LZW (Lempel-Ziv-Welch) algorithm, Yan-Li et al proposes an improved lossless data compression algorithm for WSN nodes.
+According to the need for fully recovering the compressed numerical data, based on the LZW (Lempel-Ziv-Welch) algorithm, Yan-Li et al [] propose an improved lossless data compression algorithm for WSN nodes.
 In this algorithm, calculating increment between two adjacent data of sample sequence reduces the span of data to be compressed.
-They address following improvements in the encoding process: a) All single characters will no longer be put into the dictionary at first, which can reduce the dictionary size and also be correctly decoded. b) Select appropriate dictionary capacity.
-As nodes are limited in memory space, it is suitable to store the dictionary with address space of two bytes, which is sufficient for compression in nodes. c) Limit the length of substring in the dictionary, because appropriate length can both save memory space and maintain high efficiency.
+They address following improvements in the encoding process:

+(i) All single characters will no longer be put into the dictionary at first, which can reduce the dictionary size and also be correctly decoded.

+(ii) Select appropriate dictionary capacity.
+As nodes are limited in memory space, it is suitable to store the dictionary with address space of two bytes, which is sufficient for compression in nodes.

+(iii) Limit the length of substring in the dictionary, because appropriate length can both save memory space and maintain high efficiency.
 The length is not determined, but can only be got through testing.
-For numerical data, they adopt difference method to reduce the data range, which is beneficial to improve data duplication possibility and reduce the size of dictionary. d) Carry out preprocessing for different situations to convert other non-document file into text file. \\
+For numerical data, they adopt different method to reduce the data range, which is beneficial to improve data duplication possibility and reduce the size of dictionary.

+(iv) Carry out preprocessing for different situations to convert other non-document file into text file. \\

 Table \ref{table:Dictionary based Methods} compare the performance of these algorithms.